Read the secret report showing the government’s assessment of over 300 strikes.

 ♦ 1 civilian reported killed

-The civilian casualty figures included in this summary are based on the following reports: named eyewitnesses (BBC Panorama, Express Tribune, London Times), a named relative (Pakistan Today), anonymous intelligence sources (Dawn), an anonymous government official (CNN, The Nation Pakistan, The News), unnamed villagers (The News, The News).
+The civilian casualty figures included in this summary are based on the following reports: named eyewitnesses (BBC Panorama, Express Tribune, London Times), a named relative (Pakistan Today), anonymous intelligence sources (Dawn), an anonymous government official (CNN, The Nation Pakistan, The News), unnamed villagers (The News, The News), field investigation (Amnesty International).
 Unnamed sources also refer to the dead as ‘people’ rather than ‘militants’ (The Nation Pakistan, The News).

 The injured children were later named by The News as ’18-year old Kaleemur Rahman (aka Kalemullah) son of Siddiqur Rahman; Shahidur Rahman, 12, son of Rasool Badshah, a student of 7th class; Zubair Khan, 11, son of Rafiqur Rahman, 6th class; Samad Rahman, 9, son of Siddiqur Rahman, 5th class; and two girls, a four-year old Asma daughter of Rafiur Rahman and five-year old Saira daughter of Atiqur Rahman.’
 A later report in Allvoices reported that eight children were wounded; in addition to Kaleemur, Samad, Shahidur (who it said was 12), Zubair and Asma, it named Nabeela (aka Mabeela or Nabila), aged eight; Naima, aged seven and Rehman, 15.